NPO ESCOT:value-creating non-profit organization

 Trials are being carried out in Tomonoura, Hiroshima Prefecture, Osaka Bay, and other areas to suppress the occurrence of plankton that causes red tides and shellfish poisoning.

-Figure 2-1: A fishing boat cultivating the seabed (bottom left) and seabed cultivating equipment (bottom right)
+Figure 2-1: A fishing boat cultivating the seabed (bottom left) and a seabed cultivating tool (bottom right)

 Figure 2-2: Activation of diatom dormant cells